xopxe/lflow/README.md

 \[inputs\] > filter_spec > \[outputs\]

-where _inputs_ is a comma separated list of labels or constant values, and _ouputs_ is a comma separated list of labels.
+where _inputs_ is a comma separated list of labels or constant values, and _outputs_ is a comma separated list of labels.

 You can add comments with #.
 There are several sample programs in the examples/ folder.